wbrowar/craft-guide/README.md

 1. Open your terminal and go to your Craft project:

+    ```
     cd /path/to/project
+    ```

 2. Then tell Composer to load the plugin:

+    ```
     composer require wbrowar/guide
+    ```

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Guide.

 ## Setup

 1. Visit the Guide settings page to configure a couple of setup options.
-The new `Template Path` and `Asset Path` settings are required for guides to be displayed.
+The `Template Path` setting is required for guides to be displayed.
+The `Asset Volume` setting is recommended when screenshots and other images are used in your guide content.
-2. Create your CMS guide using the built-in editor, by importing guides from [Craft Guide Templates](https://github.com/wbrowar/craft-guide-templates), or by selecting templates added to your Guide Template Path.
+2. Create your guides using the built-in editor or by selecting templates added to your Guide Template Path.
-3. Use the Organizer to place your guides in the Guide CP section, on content edit pages, and on dashboard widgets.
+3. Use the Organizer to place your guides around the Craft CMS Control Panel.
-4. Use Guide’s Rebrand settings page to style the look and feel of guides throughout the CMS.

 ---